-Please note the near-field instrument is not available for proposals through the regular call - all RE-AFMIR proposals should go through this dedicated near-field call.
+Please note the near-field instrument is not available for proposals through the regular call - instead, all RE-AFMIR proposals should go through this dedicated near-field call, open now.

 Users publishing work containing synchrotron data from Diamond Light Source should ensure they acknowledge Diamond and any of its personnel in any published material that results from use of the Diamond facilities.
 The following statement should always be included in any publications: